Table of Contents

 - The Phone Number column displays the phone number provided by the customer during the submission process.

-- The Valid column shows whether or not the submission contained all required information.An invalid submission can still be converted into an account, but may require manual information entry.
+- The Valid column shows whether the submission contained all required information.An invalid submission can still be converted into an account, but may require manual information entry.

 - The Address column displays the serviceable address submitted by the customer during the submission process.